 - Every domain team must be responsible for the quality of their own data.
 The type of testing will depend on the nature of that data and be decided by each team.

 - Take advantage of the fact the data mesh is read-only.
 This means that not only mock data can be tested but tests can often be run repeatedly against live data too.
-Also take advantage of time-based reporting: testing historical data, which is static, allows you to easily detect issues such as changing data structures.
+Also take advantage of time-based reporting: testing historical data, which is immutable, allows you to easily detect issues such as changing data structures.

 - Run data quality tests against mock and live data.
 These tests can be plugged into developer laptops, CI/CD pipelines or live data accessed through specific data products or an orchestration layer.
-Typical data quality tests verify a value that contain values between 0-60, alphanumeric values of a specific format, or that the start date of a project is at or before the end date.
+Typical data quality tests verify that a value should contain values between 0-60, alphanumeric values of a specific format, or that the start date of a project is at or before the end date.
 Test-driven design is another approach that can be used successfully in a data mesh.